AleksandarBayrev/general-linux-fixes/Debian-Stable-HowTO.md

 * Check `Linux-Firmware-For-Hardware.md`
 # Remove `orca` to prevent sound issues: `sudo apt remove orca && sudo apt purge orca && sudo apt autoremove`
 # Check `Sound-Fixes-Linux.md` as well.
-# If you want a newer kernel without waiting for backports check `Debian-Compile-Kernel-HowTO.pdf` (and [https://kernel-team.pages.debian.net/kernel-handbook/](https://kernel-team.pages.debian.net/kernel-handbook/))
+# If you want a newer kernel without waiting for backports check `Debian-Compile-Kernel-HowTO.md` (and [https://kernel-team.pages.debian.net/kernel-handbook/](https://kernel-team.pages.debian.net/kernel-handbook/))
 # NOTE: If you use VMware Workstation on Debian - run `sudo systemctl enable --now vmware` and restart your PC in order for the network/USB passthrough to work
 # Check `Disable-USB-Autosuspend-Linux.md`
 # Check `flatpaks-to-install.txt` if you need something as flatpak